-The Company is engaged in the business of providing financing programs, primarily on behalf of purchasers of new and used cars and light trucks who meet the Company's credit standards, but who do not meet the credit standards of traditional lenders, such as banks and credit unions, because of the age of the vehicle being financed or the customer's job instability or credit history.
+The Company is engaged in the business of providing financing programs, primarily on behalf of purchasers of new and used cars and light trucks who meet the Company's credit standards but who do not meet the credit standards of traditional lenders, such as banks and credit unions because of the age of the vehicle being financed or the customer's job instability or credit history.
 Unlike traditional lenders, which look primarily to the credit history of the borrower in making lending decisions and typically finance new automobiles, the Company is willing to purchase Contracts for purchases made by borrowers who do not have a good credit history and for older model and high mileage automobiles.
 In making decisions regarding the purchase of a particular Contract, the Company considers the following factors related to the borrower: place and length of residence; current and prior job status; history in making installment payments for automobiles; current income; and credit history.
 In addition, the Company examines its prior experience with Contracts purchased from the dealer from which the Company is purchasing the Contract, and the value of the automobile in relation to the purchase price and the term of the Contract.

-The Company's automobile finance programs are currently conducted in fifteen states through a total of 65 branch offices, consisting of twenty in Florida, eight in Ohio, six in each of North Carolina and Georgia, three in each of Alabama, Kentucky, Indiana, Missouri, Michigan, two in each of South Carolina, Illinois, Tennessee and Virginia, and one in each of Maryland and Kansas.
-As of March 31, 2014 the Company had non-exclusive agreements with approximately 4,000 dealers, of which approximately 1,700 are active, for the purchase of individual Contracts that meet the Company's financing criteria.
+The Company's automobile finance programs are currently, as of the date of this report, conducted in sixteen states through a total of 67 branch offices, consisting of twenty-one in Florida, eight in Ohio, six in each of North Carolina and Georgia, three in each of Alabama, Kentucky, Illinois, Indiana, Missouri, Michigan, two in each of South Carolina, Tennessee and Virginia, and one in each of Maryland, and Kansas.
+The Company intends to open its first branch location in Texas during the second quarter of 2016, although no assurances can be given that it will do so.
+As of March 31, 2015 the Company had non-exclusive agreements with approximately 4,000 dealers, of which approximately 2,300 are active, for the purchase of individual Contracts that meet the Company's financing criteria.
 The Company considers a dealer agreement to be active if the Company has purchased a Contract thereunder in the last six months.
 Each dealer agreement requires the dealer to originate Contracts in accordance with the Company's guidelines.
 Once a Contract is purchased by the Company the dealer is no longer involved in the relationship between the Company and the borrower, other than through the existence of limited representations and warranties of the dealer in favor of the Company.

 A customer under a Contract typically makes a down payment, in the form of cash or trade-in, ranging from 5% to 35% of the sale price of the vehicle financed.
-The balance of the purchase price of the vehicle plus taxes, title fees and, if applicable, premiums for extended service Contracts, credit disability insurance and/or credit life insurance, are generally financed over a period of 12 to 72 months.
-Credit disability insurance coverage enables the customer to make required payments under the Contract in the event the borrower becomes unable to work because of illness or accident and credit life insurance pays the borrower's obligations under the Contract upon his or her death.
+The balance of the purchase price of the vehicle plus taxes, title fees and, if applicable, premiums for extended service contracts, gap insurance, roadside assistance plans, credit disability insurance and/or credit life insurance, and are generally financed over a period of 12 to 72 months.